 Cycling road safety: not just for the pros

 As Tour Down Under, the biggest bike race in the Southern hemisphere, transforms Adelaide's streets into a cycling mecca, it's not just the professionals hitting the road.
 It seems to be the time of year when everyone becomes a pro cyclist.
-Whether you're inspired by the tour or just enjoying our city's bike trails, let's talk about staying safe on two wheels.
+But it’s not just Tour Down Under.
+There’s the Tour de France too that gets people thinking about their next bike ride.
+Whether you're inspired by one of the tours or just enjoying our city's bike trails, let's talk about staying safe on two wheels.

 The Tour Down Under effect